HeartPattern/HeartPattern/README.md

 # 🙋🏻 Hi!
 This is HeartPattern's profile

 My name is YeonJun Hong, using HeartPattern as nickname.
-Currently working on ChuneungIT in South Korea as an alternative military service.
+Currently working as an alternative military service.

 [📘 Portfolio](https://www.notion.so/heartpattern/0929eb924dfc4273b41e0bfc8ada1e29)